Addiction: CRAFFT

+Drug Abuse Screening Test (DAST-10)

+The Drug Abuse Screening Test (DAST) is a self-reporting tool that measures problematic substance use.
+Responses to this test are recorded as yes or no answers, and scored as a number between zero and 28.
+Drug abuse or dependence, are indicated by a cut off score of 6.
+Three versions of this screening tool are in use: DAST-28, DAST-20, and DAST-10.
+Each of these instruments are copyrighted by Dr. Harvey A. Skinner.

+Alcohol, Smoking, and Substance Involvement Test (ASSIST)

+The Alcohol, Smoking, and Substance Involvement Test (ASSIST) is an interview-based questionnaire consisting of eight questions developed by the WHO.
+The questions ask about lifetime use; frequency of use; urge to use; frequency of health, financial, social, or legal problems related to use; failure to perform duties; if anyone has raised concerns over use; attempts to limit or moderate use; and use by injection.

 Prevention

 Abuse liability

 Abuse or addiction liability is the tendency to use drugs in a non-medical situation.
 This is typically for euphoria, mood changing, or sedation.
 Abuse liability is used when the person using the drugs wants something that they otherwise can not obtain.
 The only way to obtain this is through the use of drugs.
 When looking at abuse liability there are a number of determining factors in whether the drug is abused.
 These factors are: the chemical makeup of the drug, the effects on the brain, and the age, vulnerability, and the health (mental and physical) of the population being studied.
 There are a few drugs with a specific chemical makeup that leads to a high abuse liability.
 These are: cocaine, heroin, inhalants, marijuana, MDMA (ecstasy), methamphetamine, PCP, synthetic cannabinoids, synthetic cathinones (bath salts), nicotine (e.g. tobacco), and alcohol.

+Potential vaccines for addiction to substances

+Vaccines for addiction have been investigated as a possibility since the early 2000s.
+The general theory of a vaccine intended to "immunize" against drug addiction or other substance abuse is that it would condition the immune system to attack and consume or otherwise disable the molecules of such substances that cause a reaction in the brain, thus preventing the addict from being able to realize the effect of the drug.
+Addictions that have been floated as targets for such treatment include nicotine, opioids, and fentanyl.
+Vaccines have been identified as potentially being more effective than other anti-addiction treatments, due to "the long duration of action, the certainty of administration and a potential reduction of toxicity to important organs".

+Specific addiction vaccines in development include: